(This post may include affiliate links. You can read about our affiliate policy here.)

 Where: Nationwide, excluding California.
 Also Canada, Ireland, Mexico, Netherlands, New Zealand, South Africa and the UK

-Requirements: Strong English language skills, 18 or older, computer and fast Internet connection.
+Requirements: Strong English language skills, 18 or older, computer and fast Internet connection

-Review:
+Rev Review:

 With pay ranging from 30 cents to $3 per audio/video minute — in other words, $18 to $180 per audio hour — it sounds like Rev pays generously.
 But audio hours are not the same as time on the clock.
-When you are transcribing tapes and film, it can take six times longer to type an accurate transcript.
-And freelancers who have worked with Rev complain that the sites audio files can be hard to hear, which can make the job even more difficult.
+When you are transcribing tapes and film, it can take up to six times longer to type an accurate transcript.

 However, because of a huge increase in interest due to the pandemic, it could take as much as three months to process your application.